delb-xml/delb-py/docs/extending.rst

 A package that extends its functionality must `provide entrypoint metadata`_ for an entrypoint group named ``delb`` that points to modules that contain extensions.
-The individual extensions have to be decorated with specific methods of the plugin manager object.
+The individual extensions have to be decorated with specific methods of the plugin manager object (see the following sections).

-There's a repository that outline the mechanics as developer reference: https://github.com/funkyfuture/delb-reference-plugins
+There's a repository that outlines the mechanics as developer reference: https://github.com/funkyfuture/delb-reference-plugins

 Authors are encouraged to prefix their package names with ``delb-`` in order to